pivotal-anz/cf-SpringBootTrader/docs/lab_pushall.md

 For the RDBMS, we will be re-using the service created for the *Accounts service*.
 This is for simplicity of these exercises, and it is possible and probably favorable to create a new DB service specific to the portfolio service.

 The portfolio service also connects to the quote and account service.
 We are using a registry service to automatically and dynamically discover the other services.
-As such we only need the *User-provided service* you created [before](lab_userprovided.md).
+The other services are discovered automatically use the discovery service.

 ## 4. Web service
 The Web service is the UI front-end and also acts as an API aggregator.
 As such, it uses all the other microservices in the project, i.e. The quote, account and portfolio services.